GorettiA/portfolio2022/README.md

 ## Why I built my portfolio this way

-- Kept things simple in order to get my portfolio out to recruiters asap.
-A basic responsive structure styled with pure CSS with the intention of adding to it later on down the track.
-Let's say it's a work in progress but you can view my projects past and present on here now.
+- A responsive app styled with pure CSS with the intention of it being an on-going project.
+I chose not to use a CSS framework in order to grasp the basics of styling with pure CSS.
+It's a work in progress but you can view my projects past and present here now.

+- Shout out to Jen Kramer and Frontend Masters for the ace tutorial!

 **Thanks for stopping by :)**